This classic Southern Pimento Cheese Ball is a delicious and easy party appetizer!

 Speaking of pimento, it’s actually another word for capsicum pepper, a sweet heart-shaped red pepper that has very little heat.
 They’re also commonly used to stuff green olives and even harvested to make paprika!
 Cool, huh?

-- extra-sharp cheddar cheese (grate your own, trust me!)
+- Sharp Cheddar Cheese (grate your own, trust me!)

-This recipe is also very keto and low carb friendly!
+This appetizer is also very keto and low carb friendly!

 Pimento Cheese Ball Variations

 SPICY PIMENTO CHEESE BALL: You can give your pimento cheese ball a spicier kick with the addition of diced jalapeños!
 You can also increase the amount of cayenne pepper to your liking.

 BACON PIMENTO CHEESE BALL: Who doesn’t love bacon?
 You can either add it to the mixture itself or add it to the nuts when rolling your pimento cheese ball.